gau-nernst/centernet-lightning/README.md

 Other dependencies

 - pytest (for unit testing, not required to run)
+- wandb (for Weights and Biases logging, not required to run)

 Environment tested: Windows 10 and Linux (Ubuntu), python=3.8, pytorch=1.8.1, torchvision=0.9.1, cudatoolkit=11.1